Grant access to Settings

 Enforce the policy

 Important: Remember that a policy does not take effect until you bind it to a group.
-For this example, you need to bind it to the IT and Sales groups.
+You need to bind this example to the IT and Sales groups.
 See Bind policies via Dynatrace web UI or Bind policies via REST API for details.